 Best Kid Toys - Learn what toys are the best to develop language and how to use them.
 Good news...you probably already own most of them!

 Speech Therapy Talk Membership: Is your child working on developing both speech and language skills?
-Do you want more detailed information on how to help your late talker start talking?
-Do you want tailored language activities that can be easily completed in the comfort of your home during daily activities?
-If you answered "yes" to any of these questions, read more about our membership program.
+Do you want more detailed information on how to help you Reading - How to read to toddler, top tips!

 Speech and language abilities allow us to communicate wants and needs, form relationships, express ideas, learn in school, and enjoy life!

 Early language years, starting at birth, are VERY important.
 Language skills build upon each other and areas of delay can cause learning, communicating, and/or behavior problems.

 Our speaking and listening skills are closely tied to our reading and writing abilities too.
 Many children with speech and language delays will experience reading and writing disorders.